The Class of 2020

 The new federal healthcare laws also requires parents' health care policies to provide coverage for dependents up to age 26, therefore we encourage our students to investigate that possibility as an alternative to the student health insurance.
 Students may also explore their eligibility for public health benefits before deciding whether or not to waive out of the student insurance program.

-The cost for the CMSRU student health insurance Platinum Plan with United Healthcare PPO for the upcoming 2015-2016 academic year is $2,150.00.
-Health insurance will be effective from August 1, 2015 to July 31, 2016.
+The cost for the CMSRU student health insurance Platinum Plan with United Healthcare PPO for the current students is $2,150.00.
+We will let you know when the final cost for the 2016-17 year is made avaialble.
+Health insurance will be effective from August 1, 2016 to July 31, 2017.
 The premium is billed 100% on your fall term student bill in addition to fall term tuition and fees.

-Students must log onto www.firststudent.com to waive or enroll by July 1, 2015.
+Students must log onto www.firststudent.com to waive or enroll by July 1, 2016.
 Select Rowan University-Cooper Medical School.
 The “Enroll Now-Health Insurance” or “Waive Your School’s Health Insurance” hyperlinks are located on the tool bar on the left side of the screen.
-A step by step email was sent to all students by Marion Lombardi on 6-18-15.
+A step by step email will be sent to all students by Marion Lombardi in June.

 We are able to offer supplemental vision and dental opt-in insurance coverage for the upcoming 2015-2016 academic year for an additional cost.
 Please note that the vision and dental premium rates are not included on your student bill.
 Vision coverage (student only) premium cost-$159.00 and Dental coverage (student only) premium cost-$324.00.
 You must enroll and pay for the supplemental vision and dental coverage via the www.firststudent.com website.
 A step by step email was sent to all students by Marion Lombardi on 6-18-15.